devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-09-30/assignments.md

     - https://www.ioccc.org/
     - how many characters does the program have in total ?

-- displays a indication by rotating dash/slash/etc. characters
+- displays an indication by rotating dash/slash/etc. characters
   - printing `\r` will clean the line and revert back to beginning
   - need to `fflush()` the output buffer after each character
   - to sleep under one second use `poll(NUll, 0, <value_in_msec>);`